ahmetegesel/3d-bin-packing/README.md

 - Since there is no rotation functionality in placement approach, you will be losing spaces where you can fit more packages by rotating them accordingly.
-- Before placing packages, FFD sorts the packages from largest to smallest, which means previous package will be either larger that current one or same size with the current one.
-When starting a new column in a layer, if the package you will place your current package next to is larger than current package and you already placed some of packages with same size of your current package, then it will create a gap between two columns in the break point.
+- Before placing packages, FFD sorts the packages from largest to smallest, which means previous package will be either larger than current one or same size with the current one.
+When starting a new column in a layer, if the package that you will place your current package next to is larger than current package and you already placed some of packages in the current column with same size of your current package, then it will create a gap between two columns in the break point.
 - Similar to having gap between columns, there is also gap created in between layers due to exact same problem, which is the chance to place your package onto a larger package and there are packages in the same column in the lower layer which are smaller than the package your are placing your current package onto.

 ### Roadmap

+- To visualize the Algorithm and Approach in README.md file.
 - To get the information about samples from user input.
 - To turn functions into pure functions and immutable for implementing Functional Programming approach.
 - Instead of having them in nested `if`s, to put the functionality of checking room in the bin in separate small and pure